hv33y/hv33y/README.md

 # UnJustice IsReal (ID: hv33y)

-An Undergrad with a passion for programming, UNIX, computer networking, and Web3.
+An undergrad with a passion for programming, UNIX, computer networking, and Web3.

 Since third grade, I've been coding and a computer / electronics enthusiast.